Welcome to the 2023-24 season, Randolph Soccer Club families!

-The start of another great soccer year for RSC teams is here.
-From 8U-14U, we are fielding 11 full year teams in all for boys and girls this season.
-In total, we will expect to have 13 teams once additional high school age travel teams that play a spring only league season form to round out our team line-up.
+We are at the start of another great travel soccer year for RSC.
+From 8U-13U, we are fielding 16 full year teams in all for boys and girls this season.
 Thank you to all those dedicated volunteers who have stepped up to help with team leadership for this year.

 For anyone interested in getting involved with the club, we are always looking for new volunteers.
 Parent volunteerism is essential for club activities to take place.
 Please reach out to any Board member for additional information on ways to get involved.
 Click HERE to view the current RSC Board Member listing.

-As we’ve done for the past several years, toward the end of the fall season, RSC will conduct an anonymous on-line survey that will sent out to all of our families.
-Please take the time to respond when you receive the email as the feedback provided is a valuable source of information and insight to those of us dedicated to managing the Randolph Soccer Club.
+As we’ve done for the past several years, toward the end of the fall season, RSC will conduct an anonymous on-line survey that will be sent to all of our families.
+Please take the time to respond when you receive the email as the feedback provided is a valuable source of information and insight for those of us dedicated to managing the Randolph Soccer Club.

 Best wishes to all for a fun, developmentally productive season on the pitch!